 - Whereas electrified train terminal accessibility and 740 meter train length accessibility are relevant to be achieved up to handover stations, the electrification of the tracks and 740 meters long train operations after handover stations and up to inside the terminals may be challenged by several factors, such as land availability and economic viability, and may be only required based on market conditions and perspectives.
 Accordingly, the interpretation of the Regulation (EU) 1315/2013 over the course of the BA Corridor studies since 2014 about the achievement of the standards at the terminals has not been as strict as for the corridor railway lines, albeit desirable.
-In line with this, also the additional projects identified for these nodes may not be strictly required for the completion of the corridor at standard by 2030. - Concerning the other identified additional projects, the ones related to the availability of alternative clean fuels at the corridor ports and airports appear to be crucial, especially in view of the implementation of the TEN-T policy in the framework of the targets of the European Green Deal.
-The same consideration also applies to road transport, although no methodology has been adopted yet to measure compliance in this regard. - Low technical and financial maturity of projects, particularly of those initiatives impacting on the achievement of the KPIs remains a key implementation issue, as relevant as, or may be even more relevant than the need for additional projects for the BA Corridor.
-It is thus important to continue monitoring the implementation of the projects along the corridor by means of the analysis performed as part of the elaboration of Project Implementation Reports, and organisation of dialogues with the stakeholders, to track progresses of studies and works, as well as identify implementation problems and issues at their early stage of occurrence, with specific reference to the actions directly associated with the work plan priorities.
+In line with this consideration, also the additional projects identified for these nodes may not be strictly required for the completion of the corridor at standard by 2030. - Concerning the other identified additional projects, the ones related to the availability of alternative clean fuels at the corridor ports and airports appear to be crucial, especially in view of the implementation of the TEN-T policy in the framework of the targets of the European Green Deal.
+However, achieving this KPI is not strictly associated with the implementation of infrastructure projects, as investments in facilities may also ensure the availability of alternative clean fuels.
+Investing in further diffusion of alternative clean fuels in road transport is also critical, although no methodology has yet been adopted to measure compliance. - Low technical and financial maturity of projects, particularly of those initiatives impacting on the achievement of the KPIs remains a key implementation issue, as relevant as, or may be even more relevant than the need for additional projects for the BA Corridor.
+It is thus important to continue monitoring the implementation of the projects along the corridor by means of the analysis performed as part of the elaboration of the Project Implementation Reports, and organisation of dialogues with the stakeholders, to track progres of studies and works, as well as identify implementation problems and issues at their early stage of occurrence, with specific reference to the actions directly associated with the work plan priorities.